 - 80% Exam

 - 20% Coursework

 Fieldwork is integral to this course.
 You will take part in at least four fieldwork days which will form the basis of your coursework.
 Residential trips are also a strong feature of this course (currently the study of glaciation in the Lake District).

-- At least 7 GCSEs Grade 4 including GCSE Maths.
+- At least 7 GCSEs at Grade 4, including GCSE Maths.

 - Grade 5 in GCSE English.

-- Grade 5 in GCSE Geography if taken.
+- Grade 5 in GCSE Geography, or equivalent, if taken.